a-kowalenko/kickerapp/README.md

    ```

 ## Contributing
-Your contributions make ZeroHero better!
+Your contributions make KickerApp better!
 Feel free to fork the repo and submit pull requests with your ideas and improvements.

 ## License
-ZeroHero is available under the MIT License.
+KickerApp is available under the MIT License.
 See the LICENSE file for more details.

 ---

-Dive into ZeroHero for an enhanced table football gaming experience, complete with advanced features and a user-friendly interface! 🏓✨
+Dive into KickerApp for an enhanced table football gaming experience, complete with advanced features and a user-friendly interface! 🏓✨